Pregnancy Due Date Calculator

 Frequently asked questions

-How accurate is a due date calculator based on last menstrual period?
+How accurate is the due date estimate?